Fabrice-Deshayes-aka-Xtream/srt-translator/README.md

 After execution, processed files have be moved to batch/done folder, and the translation result files are in batch/result folder.

-You can also put your file in batch/planned and launch the program which counter the number of chars to translate in files
+You can also put your file in batch/planned and launch the program which count the number of chars to translate in files

 ```powershell